 Categories: Most posts should have a category of “backlog”, to indicate the main content of the site.

 Though this isn’t meant to be read as a blog, if you’ve been reading the posts for a while you might want to see only the most recently modified posts.
-If you want to be kept up to date as I add/modify posts, you can use the RSS Feed in the sidebar with your favorite newsreader (such as NewsBlur, my favorite reader).
+In the unlikely event you want to be kept up to date as I add/modify posts, you can use the RSS Feed in the sidebar with your favorite newsreader (such as NewsBlur, my favorite).